-Bubbles are made underwater by the whales, which float to the surface.
+Bubbles are made underwater by whales and float to the surface.
 The whales can release these bubbles in a straight line, called a curtain.

 In the case of bubble-net feeding, the whales will swim around in a circle, releasing the bubbles underwater.
-As the bubbles reach the surface, the fish get caught in between the ‘net.’
-Fish and krill can be seen jumping in the center of the circle of bubbles before the whale comes crashing through the surface of the water with its mouth open, eating everything inside the bubbles.
+The fish get caught in the ‘net when the bubbles reach the surface.’
+Fish and krill can be seen jumping in the center of the circle of bubbles before the whale comes crashing through the water’s surface with its mouth open, eating everything inside the bubbles.

 Humpback whales can carry out this feeding on their own, but unusually for whales, they can also use bubble net feeding in larger groups.
-Sometimes humpback whales will pair up to feed, but groups of 24 have been noted with some of these feeding together year after year.
+Sometimes humpback whales will pair up to feed, but groups of 24 have been noted, with some feeding together year after year.

-Fin whales have a different type of feeding technique that they use.
+Fin whales have different types of feeding techniques that they use.
 Fin whales swim on their sides in a circle.
-When looking at a fin whale, if all you can see is one half of the tail fluke, then it is likely they are feeding.
+When looking at a fin whale, if all you can see is one-half of the tail fluke, they are likely feeding.

-Whereas right whales have a very arched mouth, the gray whale has a much smaller arch.
+Whereas right whales have a very arched mouth, gray whales have a much smaller arch.
 This allows the baleen to be much shorter and coarser.

-Gray whales do have throat pleats, but where rorquals have between twenty and ninety pleats, the gray whale only has one, or on rare occasions, two pairs.
+Gray whales have throat pleats, but where rorquals have between twenty and ninety wrinkles, the gray whale only has one or two pairs on rare occasions.

 The gray whale is unique among baleen whales in the way it feeds.
-Whereas both rorquals and right whales feed at the surface of the water, gray whales do not.
+Rorquals and right whales feed at the water’s surface; gray whales do not.

-Gray whales collect their food from just above the ocean floor, or the layer of mud on the ocean floor.
+Gray whales collect their food from just above the ocean floor or the mud layer on the ocean floor.

-Gray whales disturb the mud of the seafloor, stirring it up by using the snout to bring invertebrates out of the mud.
+Gray whales disturb the seafloor’s mud, stirring it up using their snout to bring invertebrates out of the earth.
 Gray whales also press their tongue against the bottom of their mouth, causing suction through their mouths.
-By drawing in the water in this way, they can then force it out again through the baleen.
-Any mud that is taken in is forced back through the baleen with the tongue.
+By drawing in the water this way, they can force it out again through the baleen.
+Any mud taken in is pushed back through the baleen with the tongue.

-Although it was originally thought that all gray whales fed on their right side, this has proven to be false.
+Although it was initially thought that all gray whales fed on their right side, this has proven false.
 The absence of barnacles on the left side of some gray whales proves that some are ‘lefties.’
 The whales, when feeding, rub the barnacles off against the ocean floor.